cockroachdb/docs/src/current/v23.1/advanced-changefeed-configuration.md

 {% include feature-phases/preview.md %}
 {{site.data.alerts.end}}

 `MuxRangefeed` is a subsystem that improves the performance of rangefeeds with scale.
+It significantly reduces the overhead of running [rangefeeds]({% link {{ page.version.version }}/create-and-configure-changefeeds.md %}#enable-rangefeeds).
+Without `MuxRangefeed` enabled the number of RPC streams is proportional with the number of ranges in a table.
+For example, a large table could have tens of thousands of ranges.
+With `MuxRangefeed` enabled, this proportion improves so that the number of RPC streams is relative to the number of nodes in a cluster.

-Its functionality is enabled via the `changefeed.mux_rangefeed.enabled` [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}).
-We recommend large-scale changefeed workloads enable this cluster setting.
+You can enable its functionality with the `changefeed.mux_rangefeed.enabled` [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}).

 Use the following workflow to enable `MuxRangefeed`: